The Force in Star Wars: A Complete Guide

 The Force was a mystical energy field generated by all life that connected everything in the universe.
 Throughout galactic history, it was known by many names.
 The Lasats called it the Ashla, the Mustafarians knew it as the Life Current, and the Lew’elans referred to it as the Tide.
 The Chiss called it the Sight, while the Zeffonians named it the Life Wind.
 Other names included the Great Presence, used by the Pathfinders of the Chaos, and the Luminous Mist, used by the Mist-Weavers.
 The Sorcerers of Tund called it the Unity, while the Magys and her people knew it as the Beyond.
 Aniseya’s coven of witches referred to it as the Thread, and the dianoga Omi simply called it “It.”

 Since the Force was created by life, it existed in all living things.
 It was especially strong in certain individuals born with high numbers of midi-chlorians in their blood.
 Midi-chlorians were tiny, intelligent life forms that lived inside cells and communicated the will of the Force.
 People with high midi-chlorian counts were called Force-sensitive and could consciously feel and use the Force.
-This allowed them to access various Force powers.
+This allowed them to access various Force abilities.

 Unlike living beings, droids and other artificial things existed outside of the Force.
 They had no connection to the energy field created by life, though the physical effects of the Force could still impact them.